Canada at the 2022 Winter Olympics: Figure skating

-Canada qualified a total of 13 figure skaters (seven men and six women).
+Canada qualified 13 figure skaters (seven men and six women).
 At the 2021 World Figure Skating Championships in Stockholm, Sweden, Canada qualified one entry in the men's and women's singles.
-In the pairs event, Canada qualified two entries (four athletes), and in the ice dance three entries (six athletes).
-Later in 2021, at the 2021 CS Nebelhorn Trophy in Oberstdorf, Germany, Canada qualified an additional berth in the men's singles.
+In the pairs event, Canada qualified two entries (four athletes) and three entries (six athletes) in the ice dance.
+Later, in 2021, at the 2021 CS Nebelhorn Trophy in Oberstdorf, Germany, Canada qualified an additional berth in the men's singles.
 The final team of 13 athletes was named on January 9, 2021, after the conclusion of the 2022 Canadian Figure Skating Championships.